Preview received June 24, 2026; formal proposal remains the next decision input for scope, migration waves, economics, and operating model.

 Use governed agents, secure delivery gates, evidence packets, and reusable platform patterns.

-GroupLink, broker/agent pathways, ReconLink, service testing, and adjacent MVPs use the same governed method.
+Same governed method is being applied across GroupLink, broker/agent pathways, ReconLink, service testing, and adjacent MVPs.

-Enterprise UI modernization enters assessment as a platform modernization lane, not a cosmetic refresh.
+Enterprise UI modernization remains in assessment as a platform modernization lane, not a cosmetic refresh.

 The future state is modern product experience on shared platform services.